-1.21.4 Improvement of Employer Database
+1.21.4 Increase in employers' registration

 During the period under review the Fund made significant improvement of employers' database.
-The total number of employers recorded in the database reached 22,796 employers.
+The total number of employers recorded in the database reached 25,085 employers.
 This was achieved by sharing information with other institutions such as TRA, BRELA and NSSF.

-1.21.5 Investment in the Strategical Industrial Projects
+1.21.5 Investment in the strategical industrial projects

-During the year under review, the Fund identified two strategic industrial projects for investment which includes the rehabilitation of Mponde Tea Factory and the construction of a factory for producing medical products using cotton materials to be constructed at Simiyu Region.
-The Feasibility study of these projects have been completed and funds to implementing the projects have been reserved in the budget.
-The implementation of the projects is awaiting approvals from relevant authorities.
+The Fund had identified two strategic industrial projects for investment which includes the rehabilitation of Mponde Tea Factory in Lushoto Tanga and the construction of a factory for producing medical products using cotton materials to be constructed at Simiyu Region.
+The Government provided a permit for investment in Mponde Tea Factory to proceed and so far implementation of the investment has started.
+The permit to invest in Simiyu Medical products factory is yet to be given.
 Implementation of these projects are in line with the government vision 2025 to build a middle-income country through industrialization.